scionproto/scion/doc/manuals/router.rst

       If this is a relative path, it is interpreted as relative to the current working directory of the program (i.e. **not** relative to the location of this .toml configuration file).

+.. object:: router

+   .. option:: router.receive_buffer_size = <int> (Default: 0)

+      The receive buffer size in bytes.
+0 means use system default.

+   .. option:: router.send_buffer_size = <int> (Default: 0)

+      The send buffer size in bytes.
+0 means use system default.

+   .. option:: router.num_processors = <int> (Default: GOMAXPROCS)

+      The number of fast-path processors.

+   .. option:: router.num_slow_processors = <int> (Default: 1)

+      The number of slow-path processors.

+   .. option:: router.batch_size = <int> (Default: 256)

+      The batch size used by the receiver and forwarder to read or write from / to the network socket.

 .. _router-conf-topo:

 topology.json